Mastering Private Pilot Checkride Requirements: Ultimate Checklist

 Apart from building hours, mastering the essential skills to operate safe flights is also required.

-The oral exam part of a private pilot checkride mostly consist of flight planning.
-If you’ve come this far and can’t create a flight plan, you can’t expect Designated Pilot Examiner (DPE) to give you a passing score.
+The oral exam part of a private pilot checkride mostly consists of flight planning.
+If you’ve come this far and can’t create a flight plan, you can’t expect the Designated Pilot Examiner (DPE) to give you a passing score.

 This will save you the trouble of embarrassing yourself in front of a DPE.